I wish travel therapy was covered by my health insurance. –Anonymous, but sounds like something I would say!

 When we travel, I am a walking medicine chest!
-While most people check and double check their travel ID’s, tickets, boarding passes, and pass ports (which we do as well), I check and double check to make sure I have all the medication I need, both prescribed and over the counter.
-My symptoms can often be managed with medications so I will always bring more than I need, just in case I need it or in the rare case that there are any hiccups in our travel plans (i.e. no plane in Salt Lake City!).
+While most people check and double check their travel ID’s, tickets, boarding passes, and passports (which we do as well), I check and double check to make sure I have all the medication I need, both prescribed and over the counter.
+My symptoms can often be managed with medications so I will always bring more than I need, just in case I need it or in the rare case that there are any hiccups in our travel plans that result in delays (i.e. no plane in Salt Lake City!).
 Since my illness can be unpredictable, I go prepared for anything.
 I would rather bring home unused meds than not have enough to manage on the road.

-Self care when I travel
+Self-care when I travel

 A good example was during our group trip to Italy.
-While it was the trip of a lifetime and we fell in love with Italy, I struggled with pain on and off throughout the trip.
-One evening, some of the group went out for dinner in Florence.
-I chose not to go.
+While it was the trip of a lifetime and we fell in love with everything Italian, I struggled with pain throughout the trip.
+One evening, some of our group went out to dinner in Florence but, as difficult as it was, I chose not to go.
 I knew that I needed to rest my body.
-I needed to drink water and sleep.
-I went to our hotel room and got in bed.
+I also knew that I was not staying properly hydrated so my goal for the evening was to drink water and rest.
+I went to our hotel room, drank as much water as I could, and got in bed.
 The culprit for me is usually the medication that I am on.
 It works best if taken at the same time of day, every day, so traveling through various time zones can prove troublesome for me.
 As a result, during nearly all of our travel in Italy, I was in pain of varying levels.
 Going to bed early that evening and resting my body was helpful and I felt much better the next day.
-Late nights, early wake up calls and long, strenuous travel days can put stress on my body.
-While I want to see it all in the time I have, I’ve discovered that rest and pacing my travel is important for me.
+Late nights, early wake-up calls and long, strenuous travel days can put stress on my body and while I want to see it all in the time I have, I’ve discovered that rest and pacing my travel is important for me.
 It’s taken me a long time, but knowing my body and understanding these triggers has helped me to take care of myself better on the road so I can enjoy where I am.

 Being sick doesn’t always mean you can’t travel

 Overall, I count myself blessed.
-We’ve had some great trips and my body has thankfully behaved.
-I am not afraid to travel but as we near our departures, I have to manage the anxiety of “what if.”
+We’ve had some epic trips and my body has thankfully “behaved.”
+I am not afraid to travel but as we near our departure, I have to manage the anxiety of “what if.”
 The most important thing for me to do then is to try not to worry about something that might not happen and instead, just be prepared.

 I know there are other fellow sufferers out there that love to travel.
-If you have any tips or tricks that you use before and during your travel that you feel comfortable sharing, I’d love to know how you manage.
+If you have any tips or tricks that you use before and during your trips that you feel comfortable sharing, I’d love to know how you manage.

-I hope that if you suffer physically in any way, that you can travel in whatever capacity you are able.
+I hope that if you suffer physically in any way, you can travel in whatever capacity you are able.

 I always wish you safe and healthy travels, where ever you might be heading.